-The Election Code uses the word "organization" but does not define it.
+The Wyoming Election Code uses the word "organization" but does not define it.
 The Attorney General has stated that "organization" should be given its ordinary meaning.
 Any kind of association, business or otherwise, which exists for a purpose other than supporting or opposing a petition drive or ballot proposition which receives or spends money for either of those two purposes, is required to file a disclosure report.
 (For example, ABC Tobacco Company spends money on an ad campaign against an initiative drive to ban smoking in all public places.
-The company is an "organization" and must file a receipt and expenditure report.)
+The company is an "organization" and must file a Statement of Receipts and Expenditures report.)

-✓ Any organization which supports or opposes a petition drive or any organization which supports or opposes a ballot proposition, shall file a fully itemized statement of receipts at least seven (7) days before the election.
-With information required current to any day from the eighth day up to the fourteenth day before an election (October 31, 2006).
-Receipt and expenditure reports are due not later than ten (10) days after the primary, general or special elections (September 1, 2006 and November 17, 2006).

-- Any organization which supports or opposes a petition drive or any organization which supports or opposes a ballot proposition, shall file a Statement of Receipts and Expenditures within ten days after the election or ten (10) days after the petition is submitted to the Secretary of State. - Statements shall be signed by both the chairman and treasurer of the organization.
+- Any organization which supports or opposes a petition drive or any organization which supports or opposes a ballot proposition, shall file a fully itemized Statement of Receipts at least seven (7) days before the election.
+With information required current to any day from the eighth day up to the fourteenth day before an election (October 28, 2008). - Any organization which supports or opposes a petition drive or any organization which supports or opposes a ballot proposition, shall file a Statement of Receipts and Expenditures report within ten days after the election or ten (10) days after the petition is submitted to the Secretary of State. - Statements shall be signed by both the chairman and treasurer of the organization.
 See previous section, "Campaign Finance Reporting," for details about receipts and expenditures and filing deadlines.